eclab/grains/info/Grains.md

         return q + (r > 99);
         }

-Note that these all use 32-bit integers here and there.

 ### Scaling Without Division

 One of the most common tasks you'll find yourself doing is scaling the analog inputs, which have a range 0...1023, into something smaller.
 If you were scaling into another power of 2, you could always do division or shifts.
 For example, scaling 0...1023 to 0...3 is just dividing by 256, otherwise known as shifting right by 8: